algotrade-research/deepmm/README.md

 ## Training Pipeline

-Run the Training Script: Execute the following command in your terminal, replacing `[path_to_config_file]` with the actual path to your configuration file:
+Run the Training Script with the following command:
 ```bash
 python run.py -c configs/parameters/pseudo_marketmaking.yaml
 ```
-This command launches the run.py script, performs optimization (brute-force all possible combinations of parameters specified in `OPTIMIZER` section), and use the best parameter combination (highest Sharpe Ratio) to on Training and Validation data.
+This command launches the `run.py` script, performs optimization (brute-force all possible combinations of parameters specified in `OPTIMIZER` section), and use the best parameter combination (highest Sharpe Ratio) on Training and Validation data.

 It is worth noting that running hyper-parameter optimization can take a very long time, depending on data size and